-It is important to emphasize that, despite the fact that your child is still growing; it’s not at the same rate as it was during his first year of life.
+It is important to emphasize that, despite the fact that your child is still growing, it’s not at the same rate as it was during his first year of life.
 With this in mind, remember that it is normal for him to lose interest in food or to prefer to play instead of eating.
-Likewise, it might seem that some days he has a great appetite while others it might seem nonexistent.
-This is completely normal, as long as your little one continues to grow and is happy then there’s no problem.
-However, if you notice that your baby is not gaining weight or seems to lack energy, don’t hesitate to contact your pediatrician.
+Likewise, it might seem that some days he has a great appetite, while others it might seem nonexistent.
+This is completely normal.
+As long as your little one continues to grow and is happy, then there’s no problem.
+However, if you notice that your child is not gaining weight or seems to lack energy, don’t hesitate to contact your pediatrician.

 Since you are new to the world of solid baby food, you might be wondering whether you should prepare the purees at home or get the ready-to-eat jars from the supermarket.
-The truth is that there is no right answer; you can do both and even combine these two options.
-To prepare food at home is a wonderful way to feed your baby, because it presents food in its freshest form.
+The truth is that there is no right answer; you can do either or even combine these two options.
+Prepare food at home is a wonderful way to feed your baby, because it presents food in its freshest form.
 However, sometimes it seems like an impossible task.

 If you have the opportunity to prepare your baby’s food at home, you’ll know exactly each ingredient that’s in it and you’ll begin to get your baby used to your family’s meals (but in its pureed version).
 Now, it is not always feasible to prepare pureed meals every day, so a good technique is to choose one “cooking” day and prepare lots of different recipes and freeze them.
-Therefore, you can only defrost one portion at a time and save the rest for later.
+Therefore, you can defrost one portion at a time and save the rest for later.
 This can be very time effective and cheaper than buying ready-to-eat jars from the supermarket, but it does require time, organization, and preparation.
 Preparing food at home requires absolute hygiene; make sure you keep all the utensils and equipment very clean.
-If you lack the time or culinary inspiration, there is no problem with buying baby food at the supermarket; you only need to ensure that:
+If you lack the time or culinary inspiration, you can buy baby food at the supermarket.
+Only make sure that:

 How do I introduce healthy snacks?

-It’s best to introduce snacks at the same time each day.
+It’s best to introduce snacks each day at the same time.
 That way, your child will learn to anticipate food at certain hours and will be prepared for them.
 Now, there will be days when your baby doesn’t finish his entire snack either because he isn’t hungry or doesn’t like it.
-However, try to continue offering the snacks at the same time, to avoid confusion in your child’s routine.
+However, try to continue offering the snacks at the same time to avoid confusion in your child’s routine.
 Offer healthy snacks and give your baby the opportunity to choose one if he asks for it.
 Let him choose between two or three healthy choices.

 Avoid giving junk food to your little one since they don’t add any healthy nutritional value to his diet.
 On the other hand, you don’t have to withhold these foods on special occasions like birthdays or parties.
-Just remember not to eat them in everyday life or offer them as a reward and your little one soon will understand that they are to be consumed only occasionally.
+Just remember not to eat them in everyday life or offer them as a reward.
+That way your little one will soon understand that they are to be consumed only occasionally.

 It is important to offer healthy choices at mealtime and keep presenting new options often because it can take from 10 to 15 exposures of the same food to get a child to like it or even try it.
 Moreover, when it comes to offering new options remember to present them in small quantities along with familiar food that you know your little one likes.

-Now, not all children are the same, there may be different reasons why they don’t want to eat or try new food.
+Now, not all children are the same, there may be different reasons why they don’t want to eat or try new foods.
 With this in mind, in this article we present different profiles of children who refuse to eat and tips on how to feed them.
 Continue reading →

-Your baby has grown a lot, now’s a great time to start including him in family meals!
+Your baby has grown a lot and now’s a great time to start including him in family meals!
 Despite not being ready to eat everything the family eats, your baby can begin to try many different textures, consistencies, and flavors.
 He can try small pieces of the same food others eat; but limit the amount of added salt and sugar.
 It’s also a very good time developmentally to introduce the spoon and sippy cup if you have not done so yet.
-Sitting around the table, your baby will be able to see you using utensils and drinking from cups, and there is nothing more exciting for a baby than being able to imitate their parents.
+By sitting around the table, your baby will be able to see you using utensils and drinking from cups, and there is nothing more exciting for a baby than being able to imitate his parents.

-Including your baby in family meals may seem like more work, however, you can do it gradually as your baby is adapting to the routine.
-You can start by feeding your baby and when he acquires more dexterity and is able to feed himself, you can incorporate him and let him eat at the same time as the rest of the family does.
-You can also try this for one meal a day, and then gradually add more meals.
+Including your baby in family meals may seem like more work.
+However, you can do it gradually as your baby is adapting to the routine.
+You can start by feeding your baby and, when he acquires more dexterity and is able to feed himself, you can incorporate him and let him eat at the same time as the rest of the family does.
+You can also try this for one meal a day and then gradually add more.

 What are the benefits of including your baby in family meals?

 Learning from others.
-Your baby will observe how his brothers or you, his parents, eat.
-He will see as they use their utensils and their positive reactions towards the food during the meal.
+Your baby will observe how his siblings or his parents eat.
+He will see how they use their utensils and their positive reactions towards the food during the meal.

-• Finally, your little one will begin to learn good table manners.
-He’ll see that he has to wait his turn to talk; he can learn to say “please” and “thank you”, and even to chew politely.
+Your little one will begin to learn good table manners.
+He’ll see that he has to wait his turn to talk, he can learn to say “please” and “thank you”, and even to chew politely.
 Gradually he will learn more and more things through observation and imitation.

 When introducing solids, it is important to find a balance between the energy needed by the body and its consumption.
 When you begin the weaning process, start with small amounts of food.
 One or two tablespoons are enough to begin to accustom your baby to this new way of eating.
-Since you begin with little amounts of food, it can be supplemented with milk.
-As your baby gets used to it, you can always increase the quantity of solid food you offer, eventually replacing the milk with it.
-Your baby will indicate whether he wants more or if he is already satisfied.
-If he asks for more food, give it to him, but if he pulls away don’t force him.
+Since you begin with little amounts of food, you should supplemented it with milk.
+As your baby gets used to it, you can always increase the quantity of solid food you offer, eventually replacing the milk.
+Your baby will indicate whether she wants more or if she is already satisfied.
+If she asks for more food, give it to her, but if she pulls away don’t force her to eat.

 Remember that babies innately know when they are satisfied and therefore eat only what they need.
 This self-regulation can be affected when food is either limited or forced to be consumed.
-Your baby will indicate whether he’s still hungry or satisfied.
-At first, it’s likely that he will spit out most of the food you give him, but that doesn’t mean he doesn’t like it, he’s simply learning to use his tongue to swallow food.
-When your baby wants more food he will open his mouth, or move forward towards the spoon.
-If your baby doesn’t want more food, he will turn his head away, close his mouth, or cry.
+Your baby will indicate whether she’s still hungry or satisfied.
+At first, it’s likely that she will spit out most of the food you give her, but that doesn’t mean she doesn’t like it, she’s simply learning to use her tongue to swallow the food.
+When your baby wants more food she will open her mouth or move forward towards the spoon.
+If your baby doesn’t want more food, she will turn her head away, close her mouth, or cry.

-On the other hand, you can feel confident that your baby is receiving enough calories if he is energetic.
-This is also true if your baby is gaining weight; attend your regular appointments with your pediatrician to keep track of your baby’s growth and development.
+On the other hand, you can feel confident that your baby is receiving enough calories if she is energetic.
+This is also true if your baby is gaining weight.
+Attend your regular appointments with your pediatrician to keep track of your baby’s growth and development.